Mineions/BNBTCminer/SoliditySHA3Miner/Readme.txt

-  address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable) gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed) gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 7, decimals allowed) pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080) secondaryPool           (Optional) URL of failover pool mining server logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false) devFee                  Set developer fee in percentage (default: 2.0%, minimum: 1.5%)
+  address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 600000) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable) gasApiPath              (Solo only) JSON path expression to retrieve dynamic gas price value from 'gasApiURL' gasApiMultiplier        (Solo only) Multiplier to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (note: use 0.1 for EthGasStation API) gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed) gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 5, decimals allowed) pool                    (Pool only) URL of pool mining server (default: none) secondaryPool           (Optional) URL of failover pool mining server logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false) devFee                  Set developer fee in percentage (default: 2.0%, minimum: 2.0%)

 NOTES
-For HiveOS, refer to 'GuideForHiveOS.txt' on how to get started.
-For EthOS, refer to 'GuideForEthOS.txt' on how to get started.
-Do refer to 'GuideForPoolMining.txt' and 'GuideForSoloMining.txt' on how to get started.
+Do refer to 'GuideForSoloMining.txt' on how to get started.
 Configuration is based on CLI (similar to ccminer), except ".abi" files are required for new tokens (You can manually create one and copy from etherscan.com -> Contract -> Code -> Contract ABI).
-Note that there is a configuration file "SoliditySHA3Miner.conf" that saves previous CLI parameters/settings, delete it prior to changing CLI parameters.
+Note that there is a configuration file "BNBTCminer.conf" that saves previous CLI parameters/settings, delete it prior to changing CLI parameters.
-Sample CLI launch parameter can be found in the ".bat" and ".sh" file found together with this miner, please refer to it if you need help.
+Sample CLI launch parameter can be found in the ".bat" file found together with this miner, please refer to it if you need help.
-You will have to supply your own Ethereum address (or Private key if you solo mine).
+You will have to supply your own BSC address (or Private key if you solo mine).
 It is your own responsibility to mine to the correct address/account.
 It is recommended to use your own web3api (e.g. Infura / Geth / Parity) if you solo mine, default value is for TESTING PURPOSE ONLY.
 There is a default of 2.0% dev fee (Once every 50th nonce: starting from 11th if Pool mine, or starting from 50th if Solo mine).
-You can set to the lowest 1.5% with "devFee=1.5" (the formula is "(nonce mod (100 / devFee)) = 0").
 Dev fee in solo mining is by sending the current reward amount after the successful minted block, using the same gas fee as provided in 'gasToMine'.
 In the case if the compute load for your GPU is not >= 99%, you can adjust the intensity via (amdIntensity/cudaIntensity/intelIntensity).

-Please feedback your results and suggestions so that I can improve the miner.
-You can either add an issue in the repository, or find me in discord (Amano7).
 Thanks for trying out this miner!

 CREDITS
 Donations are encouraged to help support further development of this miner!
-Many thanks to the following developers and testers in the 0xBitcoin discord :
+Many thanks to the following developers and testers in the 0xBitcoin discord : lwYeo
 Azlehria
 mining-visualizer
 LtTofu/Mag517